Catalyst: Out-of-Distribution Detection via Elastic Scaling: Experiments

 \textbf{Experimental Setup.} We evaluate on the CIFAR datasets~\citep{cifar_learning}.
 Following standard protocols~\citep{energy,ReAct,ASH}, we use six common OOD datasets for evaluation: Textures~\citep{texture}, SVHN~\citep{svhn}, Places365~\citep{places365}, LSUN-Crop~\citep{lsun}, LSUN-Resize~\citep{lsun}, and iSUN~\citep{isun}.
 To ensure fair comparison with prior work, we use a DenseNet-101 backbone~\citep{DenseNet}.
 To demonstrate architectural generality, we extend our evaluation to ResNet-18~\citep{ResNet}.
 Training details are detailed in Appendix~\ref{appendix: reproducibility}.

 \textbf{Results.} Table~\ref{table: avg_cifar_benchmark} summarizes our results on the CIFAR benchmarks.
-The table clearly shows the two key benefits (1) $\approach$ (e.g, $\approach(m)$) significantly outperforms the standard energy score baseline, proving the inherent value of scaling factor.
+The table clearly shows the two key benefits (1) $\approach$ (e.g., $\approach(m)$) significantly outperforms the standard energy score baseline, proving the inherent value of scaling factor.
 (2) When composed with \texttt{ReAct}, $\approach$ establishes a new benchmark.
 For instance, on CIFAR-10, $\approach(m) + \texttt{ReAct}$ reduces FPR95 by 32.87\%, 28.10\% with ResNet-18 and DenseNet-101 respectively.
 On CIFAR-100, $\approach(m) + \texttt{ReAct}$ reduces FPR95 by 27.94\% and 18.99\% with ResNet-18 and DenseNet-101 respectively.
 The detailed per-dataset results are provided in Appendix~\ref{appendix: detailed_cifar_benchmark}.

-\textbf{Near-OOD Evaluation.} We also evaluate $\approach$ on the challenging near-OOD task of distinguishing CIFAR-10 from CIFAR-100~\citep{ssn}. $\approach$ provides a consistent performance boost when applied in tandem with baselines, demonstrating its robustness.
-For brevity, detailed results are available in Appendix~\ref{appendix: near_ood_results}.
+\textbf{Near-OOD Evaluation.} We evaluate $\approach$ on the challenging near-OOD task of distinguishing CIFAR-10 from CIFAR-100~\citep{ssn}.
+While it yields marginal gains over \texttt{SCALE}, the improvements are less pronounced than in far-OOD settings, likely due to the high similarity of learned penultimate representations.
+Designing a more effective $\gamma$ for near-OOD settings remains an important direction for future work.
+Detailed results are provided in Appendix~\ref{appendix: near_ood_results}.